 What is Battlefield 6 Secure Boot and how to enable it

-Secure Boot must be enabled to run Battlefield 6 on PC, which could be a problem for those on incompatible systems
+You need Secure Boot enabled to run Battlefield 6 on PC, which could be a problem if you can't do that

-If you're having a different problem, then take a look at our separate guide detailing the various Battlefield 6 server issues and errors.
+If you're having other problems getting the game to run then take a look at our separate guide detailing the various Battlefield 6 error codes and server issues, which covers a wider range of issues.

 Secure Boot is a security feature built into Windows 10 and Windows 11, which makes sure that when your PC starts up it only loads safe software.
-This provides features that can be used against cheats that try to infiltrate the Windows boot process and remain hidden, and means that games supported by EA Javelin Anticheat are better able to detect and remove cheaters to improve the experience for all players.
+This provides features that can be used against cheats that try to infiltrate the Windows boot process and remain hidden, and means that games supported by EA Javelin Anticheat are better able to detect and remove cheaters to improve the experience for all players in Battlefield 6.

 How to enable Secure Boot for Battlefield 6

-If you meet those requirements, then you may need to enter your PC's BIOS settings so you can make changes to enable Secure Boot.
-As this process varies between motherboard manufacturers and incorrect BIOS configuration can cause significant issues with your computer, please refer to this Secure Boot set up guide from EA and read all of the instructions carefully.
+If you meet those requirements, then you may need to enter your PC's BIOS settings to make changes to enable Secure Boot.
+As this process varies between motherboard manufacturers and - more importantly - incorrect BIOS configuration can cause significant issues with your computer, please refer to this Secure Boot set up guide from EA and read all their instructions carefully.

-What if I can't enable Secure Boot on my PC?
+What if I can't enable Secure Boot on my PC for Battlefield 6?

 Arm yourself with this guide to the best Battlefield 6 weapons.

-Unfortunately, if you can't enable Secure Boot on your PC then you won't be able to play Battlefield 6, or an increasing number of other upcoming games such as Call of Duty: Black Ops 7, as more developers are turning to Secure Boot for additional protection against cheaters in their games.
-If your PC is not compatible or you just don't want to activate this feature, then your only option for playing these games is to use a streaming service such as GeForce NOW and connect to a remote machine capable of running them.
+Unfortunately, if you can't enable Secure Boot on your PC then you won't be able to play Battlefield 6.
+More developers are turning to Secure Boot for additional protection against cheaters in their games so if your PC is not compatible, or you just don't want to activate this feature, then your only option for playing these games is to use a streaming service such as GeForce NOW and connect to a remote machine that does run it.

 If this issue is completely preventing you from connecting, then why not take a look at these other games like Battlefield instead?